Kolawole-Ikeoluwa-Joshua/TicketZen/README.md

     "build/**/*"
 ],

-// version changes to common package npm version patch
+// version changes to common module npm version patch

-// build package and publish
+// build module and publish
 npm run build
 npm publish
 ```

 4. Set up easy publish script - just for this project usecase

-Note ideal in a real-world project, just to speed up package publishing process in this project
+NNOTE: Not ideal in a real-world project, just to speed up package publishing process in this project

 ```
 /* custom publish script